mapbox/protozero/README.md

 This is header-only, meaning there is nothing to build.
 Just include it in your C++ application.

+Low-level: this is designed to be a building block for writing a very customized, lazy decoder for a stable protobuf schema.
+If your protobuf schema is changing frequently or lazy decoding is not critical for your application then this approach offers no value: just use the decoding API available via the C++ API that can be generated via the Google Protobufs `protoc` program.

 ## Depends

  - C++ compiler